QwantResearch/masq-docs/architecture.md

-#Masq Architecture
+# Masq Architecture

 This document describes the different types of scenarios in which Masq can operate.
+By default, all data transmitted between devices is encrypted using [Perfect Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy), independent of whether the Sync Server uses TLS or not.
+More cryptographic details can be found in the [Sync document](https://github.com/QwantResearch/masq-docs/blob/gh-pages/sync).

 ### Scenario 1 - multiple stores